 - Expedition: plan, train for, and complete an adventurous journey in a designated area of the UK.
 This develops teamwork and leadership, and challenges young people to push themselves beyond their expectations.

 During the course of the Award our students are taught the skills necessary to undertake their expeditions, including mapping and navigations skills, food planning and preparation!
-There will be a practice expedition day held at school and a Qualifying Expedition in and around the local area consisting of 2 days and 1 night.
+For the Bronze award there will be a practice expedition day held at school and a Qualifying Expedition in and around the local area consisting of 2 days and 1 night.